cibere/flow.py/docs/quickstart.rst

 1. The first line just imports the library, if this raises a :exc:`ModuleNotFoundError` or :exc:`ImportError` then head on over to :ref:`installing` section to properly install.
 2. Empty Line to increase readability
-3. Now we create an instance of :class:`Plugin`, which will let us work with Flow.
+3. Now we create an instance of :class:`~flowpy.plugin.Plugin`, which will let us work with Flow.
 4. Empty Line to increase readability
-5. Now, in line 5, we use the :func:`Plugin.event` decorator to mark our ``on_query`` coroutine as an event that should be registered.
+5. Now, in line 5, we use the :func:`~flowpy.plugin.Plugin.event` decorator to mark our ``on_query`` coroutine as an event that should be registered.
 6. Now in line 6, we define our ``on_query`` event handler, which takes a single argument: ``data`` of the type :class:`~flowpy.query.Query`
 7. In line 7, we access the :class:`~flowpy.flow_api.client.FlowLauncherAPI` client, and use its :func:`~flowpy.flow_api.client.FlowLauncherAPI.fuzzy_search` method to tell flow to use fuzzy search to compare the two strings inputted.
-   In this case, we are telling Flow to compare whatever the user gave as their query (which we get by the data.:attr:`~flowpy.query.Query.text` attribute), against the string ``Flow``.
+In this case, we are telling Flow to compare whatever the user gave as their query.
+See :class:`~flowpy.query.Query` for more info on working with the query object.
 8. We are returning a list which we expanded for readability
 9. We are putting an :class:`~flowpy.jsonrpc.option.Option` object into the list, but expanding it for readability
 10. For the first argument into the :class:`~flowpy.jsonrpc.option.Option` object (which is the title/content of the option), we give a string that's our original text (``Flow``), and after that,the fuzzy search's score.
 See the :class:`~flowpy.flow_api.fuzzy_search.FuzzySearchResult` class for more information on using the result object.